 Section 501(c)(3) is the portion of the US Internal Revenue Code that allows for federal tax exemption of nonprofit organizations, specifically those that are considered public charities, private foundations or private operating foundations.
 Internal Revenue Service (IRS) regulations permit this status for organizations operating for a purpose other than to generate profit.

 If LifeStream is a nonprofit how come it charges hospitals for blood?

 LifeStream, like all North American-based blood banks, charges hospitals a service fee for collected blood products.
 This fee helps cover the cost of our operations.
 This includes:

 - Employing staff to collect, test, process and deliver blood

-- Testing (a minimum of 12 tests are conducted on every blood donation) for conditions such as hepatitis, HIV, Zika, Chagas and West Nile Virus
+- Testing (a minimum of 12 tests are conducted on every blood donation) for conditions including:

 - Purchasing and maintaining a dependable fleet of vehicles to collect blood at mobiles and deliver blood to our hospital customers, sometimes several times per day